-Current condition of Breckland farmland
+Current condition of component SSSIs of the SAC and SPA

+Breckland farmland SSSI

 The report compiled by Natural England in November 2011 showed that 100% of the PSA target is being met for the numerous units that make up the Breckland Farmland SSSI - all are in a favourable condition.
+This was reconfirmed in the SSSI condition summary report compiled in June 2013.